Capture of Combles: 1916

 On 22 July, reconnaissance aircraft from 9 Squadron Royal Flying Corps (RFC) flew over the German defences from Combles to Gueudecourt and reported that they were formidable but unoccupied.
 The village was bombarded with 3,000 heavy shells on the night of 24/25 July and next day an ammunition train in the station was hit and blew up.
 Late on 2 September, troops of the 111th Division, at readiness in Combles, were called forward to counter-attack towards Guillemont.
-The French Sixth Army attacked on the north bank of the Somme, from 3 to 4 September and I Corps with the 1st Division (Général de Riols de Fonclare) and the 2nd Division (Général Guignadaudet) on the northern flank, next to the British Fourth Army, took high ground south of Combles and established a foothold in Bois Douage.
+The French Sixth Army attacked on the north bank of the Somme, from 3 to 4 September and I Corps with the 1st Division (Général Élie de Riols de Fonclare) and the 2nd Division (Général Pierre Guignadaudet) on the northern flank, next to the British Fourth Army, took high ground south of Combles and established a foothold in Bois Douage.
 On 4 September, German counter-attacks on the Combles ravine, south-west of the village, were repulsed and I Corps made a slight advance north-east, from Le Forêt towards Rancourt.
 The British capture of Falfemont Farm on 5 September enabled the two armies to link across the Combles ravine.
 French patrols advanced south-east of the village and captured Ferme de l'Hôpital, just east of Le Forêt.